ishaantek/CanvasPro/README.md

 1. Download the code.
 In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
 2. Go to chrome://extensions/ in your browser, and [enable developer mode](https://developer.chrome.com/docs/extensions/mv2/faq/#:~:text=You%20can%20start%20by%20turning,a%20packaged%20extension%2C%20and%20more.).
-3. Drag the [src folder](https://github.com/ishaantek/blazex/tree/master/src) (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
+3. Drag the [src folder](https://github.com/ishaantek/CanvasPro/tree/master/src) (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
-4. That's it, you will now be able to use BlazeX locally.
+4. That's it, you will now be able to use Canvas Pro locally.

 ## Libraries used
 -   Styled with [Sass](https://sass-lang.com/guide)